htarold/piezo-agc-preamp/README.md

 too much, as this causes instability.
 The AGC maintains the output at around 1Vp-p.

+## Operation
+AGC voltage biases Q1.
+Without a signal, AGC voltage is close to Vcc, and Q1 amplifies (modestly).
+As AGC voltage decreases, Q1 gets pushed into cutoff.
+This kind of reverse AGC used to be quite common.

+The signal then passes to the first op amp which is configured as a multi feedback band pass filter (2nd order), then to the second op amp (the gain stage).
+This also implements band pass filtering but it isn't particularly good at it.
+This output (at T8) will normally be connected to T10.

+If the output from the second op amp is too high, it turns on Q2 which lowers the AGC voltage.
+In this way, the AGC feedback loop is closed.

 ## Modifying the preamp
 The component values shown in the schematic are for a preamp with band pass filter centre frequency at 36kHz and Vcc of 5V.